 Our law firm assists our clients with their PIP application and property damage claims for our clients at no charge.

 Maryland law does not require PIP coverage on auto policies, but insurance companies must offer the coverage when you buy an auto insurance policy.
 If you do not wish to have it, you can reject it in writing by executing a waiver.

-The mere fact that you were not paying for the coverage does not constitute a waiver of the coverage.
+The mere fact that you were not paying for this no-fault coverage does not constitute a waiver of the coverage.
 If the insurer indicates that your no-fault coverage was waived, make sure that you or your counsel requests a copy of the waiver.
-In 2013, you can waive this insurance electronically if that is how you signed your application but, otherwise, it must be in writing.
+In 2017, you can waive this insurance electronically if that is how you signed your application but, otherwise, it must be in writing.

 A waiver is not required for government-owned vehicles, taxi cabs, buses, and motorcycles.Example of How PIP Works

 This no-fault coverage is very advantageous when you are injured in a car accident in Maryland because it essentially allows you to recover twice for your medical bills and lost wages.
 For example, let’s assume that you have $20,000 in medical bills and $20,000 in PIP coverage with GEICO as the result of the negligence of an Allstate driver.
 Your no-fault coverage with GEICO will pay all of your medical bills.
 Yet you can still collect from Allstate for the same medical bills (and of course for your pain and suffering).
 This double collection is possible under the collateral source rule.Deadline to File Personal Injury Protection Claim